BogdanTr/MC/README.md

-# MCapp
 Mobile Computing App

-App developed in React-Native, work in process
+App developed in React-Native
+*work in process